-8 Skeptical readers may wish to consider examples such as the corpus example (i); as far as we can tell, either of the (constructed) continuations in (ii) would give rise to a contradiction, and hence infelicity, in line with our assumption.
+8 Readers who are skeptical about the idea that an unimportant question implies that each answer is also unimportant may wish to consider examples such as the corpus example (i).
+As far as we can tell, either of the (constructed) continuations in (ii) would give rise to a contradiction, and hence infelicity, in line with our assumption.

-i.
-The question of whether alien life exists is unimportant.
+(i) The question of whether alien life exists is unimportant.
 (COCA, WEB 2012)

-ii. # ... but if alien life {does/doesn't} exist, then that is important!
+(ii) # ... but if alien life {does/doesn't} exist, then that is important!